Jesuit Terms S

 Catholic religious order of men founded in 1540 by Ignatius of Loyola and a small group of his multinational "friends in the Lord," fellow students from the University of Paris.
 They saw their mission as one of being available to go anywhere and do anything to "help souls," especially where the need was greatest (e.g., where a certain people or a certain kind of work were neglected).

 Today, numbering about 17,000 priests, brothers, and scholastics, they are spread out in almost every country of the world ("more branch offices," said Pedro Arrupe, "than Coca-Cola") — declining in numbers in Europe and North America, but holding steady in India, Africa, Latin America and the Far East.
-The largest group is from India, more than one fifth of the whole membership and about one third of the Society's novices and scholastics (those in early formation, the first ten to twelve years).
+The largest group is from India, where Christians are a tiny and sometimes persecuted minority.
+India has more than one fifth of the whole membership and about one third of the Society's novices and scholastics (those in early formation, the first ten to twelve years).
 The U.S. and Latin America each have 14% of the total.

 The Society of Jesus in the United States